mileszim/docker-rails-base/README.md

 CMD ["bundle", "exec", "puma", "-C", "config/puma.rb"]
 ```

 Yes, this is the complete Dockerfile of the Rails app.
-It's so simple because the work is done by ONBUILD triggers.
+It's simple because the work is done by ONBUILD triggers.

 #### Continuous integration (CI)